isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/fm-output-understand-presets.md

+---
+title: Understanding the output presets
+description: Learn how to Understanding the output presets
+---

 # Understanding the output presets {#understanding_output_settings}

 AEM Guides supports creating output for FrameMaker documents in PDF, HTML5, and EPUB formats.
 Using these output formats, you can configure various output presets.
 An output preset represents a customized output format in which you would like the content to be published.